 How do I pay for my patient ID card?

-visit the login page and log in as a returning user with the username and password that you created when you registered.
+Visit the login page and log in as a returning user with the username and password that you created when you registered.
 Usernames and passwords are case-sensitive.
 Click the 'Make Payment' tab and follow the prompts to enter payment information.
 A confirmation will appear when you have successfully paid for the medical marijuana ID card.

 How much is the medical marijuana ID card?

 The fee for the patient or caregiver medical marijuana ID card is $50.
-Individuals who participate in the following government programs may qualify for a discounted medical marijuana ID card: Medicaid, PACE/ PACENET, CHIP, SNAP and WIC.
+Individuals who participate in the following government programs may qualify for a no-cost medical marijuana ID card: Medicaid, PACE/ PACENET, CHIP, SNAP and WIC.

 When will I get my patient ID card?